apache/mesos/docs/operator-http-api.md

 ### GET_EXECUTORS

-This call retrieves information about all the executors known to the agent at the current time.
+This call retrieves information about all the executors known to the agent.

 ```
 GET_EXECUTORS HTTP Request (JSON):